AABK6/citizen-budget-lab/README_DEV.md

   - `make dbt-seed` (generate mapping seeds)
   - `make dbt-build` (builds DuckDB at `data/warehouse.duckdb`)
   - API will prefer the warehouse if `WAREHOUSE_ENABLED=1` (default) and the DuckDB file exists.
 To disable, set `WAREHOUSE_ENABLED=0`.

+Ops / Logging / Error reporting

+- Backend logs:
+  - Configure via `LOG_LEVEL` (default `INFO`).
+Each HTTP request logs method, path, and duration.
+  - Optional Sentry: set `SENTRY_DSN` to enable error capture (no traces by default).

+Frontend MVP (Explore, Procurement, What‑if)

+- Explore: ADMIN/COFOG lenses with table, stacked/sunburst/treemap, source links, YoY cards.
+- Procurement: table & map view with filters, source links, CSV export.
+- What‑if: DSL editor, Run button, scoreboard (Δ Deficit Y0, Δ Debt Yend), EU rule lights, and line chart for deficit/debt path.

+Coverage

+- For now we document a target of 60–70% unit test coverage on backend logic (excluding network clients) and use axe for basic frontend a11y checks.
+Tighten as features stabilize.

 Docker Compose (run both)